 We have been living with severe reflux since my daughter was six weeks old.
 She started to show improvements at 12 months old but by then we had learned how to manage her symptoms.
 She has mostly outgrown reflux now she is 16 months and is no longer taking any medication for it.
 This list of tips and tricks have all been personally tested and have worked for us.
 If you are not sure if your baby is suffering from reflux take a look at Does my baby have reflux?

 This post may contain some affiliate links.
-If you make a purchase via the l link I will earn a small reward at no cost to you.
+If you make a purchase via the link I will earn a small reward at no cost to you.

-My Tips and Tricks
+21 Practical Tips and Tricks

 - Give frequent small feeds throughout the day, so the tummy does not get too full